17pdr SP Achilles

-The 17pdr SP Achilles (officially 17 pounder, Self-Propelled, Achilles) was a British variant of the American M10 tank destroyer armed with the British Ordnance QF 17-pounder high-velocity 76.2 mm (3-inch) anti-tank gun in place of the M10's considerably less powerful 3-inch (76.2 mm) Gun M7.
+The 17pdr SP Achilles (officially 17 pounder, Self-Propelled, Achilles) is a British variant of the American M10 tank destroyer armed with the British Ordnance QF 17-pounder high-velocity 76.2 mm (3-inch) anti-tank gun in place of the M10's considerably less powerful 3-inch (76.2 mm) Gun M7.
 A total of 1,100 M10s were converted to Achilles, making it the second most numerous armoured fighting vehicle to carry the 17-pounder gun, behind the Sherman Firefly tank.

 The name "Achilles" was officially a designation applied to both the 3-inch gun and 17-pounder versions (as Achilles I/II and Achilles Ic/IIc respectively) but was little used during the Second World War; at the time, the vehicle was called 17pdr M10, or 17pdr SP M10, or even occasionally, "Firefly".
 It has since become identified almost exclusively with the 17 pounder version.

 Origins

-In the wake of Germany's successful 1939–41 campaigns, US armor doctrine had incorporated the idea of fast, lightly armoured vehicles carrying high-velocity anti-tank guns as the best way to deal with the fast-moving spearheads of the German blitzkrieg.
-The M10 was based on the chassis of the M4 Sherman but carried thinner although more sloped armor in order to comply with the high-speed requirement for the tank.
+In the wake of Germany's successful 1939–41 campaigns, US armour doctrine had incorporated the idea of fast, lightly armoured vehicles carrying high-velocity anti-tank guns as the best way to deal with the fast-moving spearheads of the German blitzkrieg.
+The M10 was based on the chassis of the M4 Sherman but carrying thinner although more sloped armour in order to comply with the high-speed requirement for the tank.
 At the same time, the British had been examining the possibility of designing a low-silhouette self-propelled anti-tank gun, preferably with a 360-degree traversing turret, with armour that would be able to resist the German 5 cm KwK 39 gun fitted to German tanks at 800 yards and mounting the 17-pounder anti-tank gun.
 However, with the arrival of the M10 on the battlefield in late 1942, British plans for a turreted self-propelled gun were cancelled.

 During the North African campaign, the British did use self-propelled AT guns such as 6-pdr Deacon.
 The Valentine tank chassis was fitted with the 17-pdr to create the Archer which was used later in north-west Europe.

 The armour of the M10 provided good protection against the 50 mm gun mounted on most German tanks and anti-tank guns.
 The M10 was first made available to the British in 1943.
-These vehicles were open-topped and mounted a 3-inch (76.2 mm) M7 American gun, which was significantly more powerful than the Ordnance QF 6-pounder that was mounted on British tanks of the period and was of equal power to the 7.5 cm KwK 40 used by the Panzer IV and Sturmgeschütz III.
+These vehicles were open-topped and mounted a 3-inch (76.2 mm) M7 American gun, which was significantly more powerful than the Ordnance QF 6-pounder that was mounted on British tanks of the period and was of equal power to the 7.5 cm KwK 40 used by the Panzer IV tank and Sturmgeschütz III assault gun.

 Design

 The 17 pdr SP Achilles was basically a modified M10, the principal difference being the gun.
-The main armament of the Achilles was the Ordnance QF 17-pounder, a substantially more powerful gun than the 3 in (76.2 mm) M7 mounted on the standard M10.
+The main armament of the Achilles was the Ordnance QF 17-pounder, a substantially more powerful gun than the 3 inch (76.2 mm) M7 mounted on the standard M10.
 The single top-mounted .50 inch (12.7 mm) M2 Browning heavy machine gun was retained.